openebs/openebs/contribute/design/README.md

   - Kube Dashboard - [openebs-dashboard](https://github.com/openebs/dashboard)
   - Extended Schema - like CRDs in case of Kubernetes to store the OpenEBS specific configuration related data
 - Cluster Services, provides OpenEBS specific storage intelligence like:
-  - maya-apiserver - includes the API for performing Volume operations that can translate requests into CO specific operations
+  - Maya-apiserver - includes the API for performing Volume operations that can translate requests into CO specific operations
-  - maya-mulebot - uses the information gathered to suggest optimized placement and event handling tips
+  - Maya-mulebot - uses the information gathered to suggest optimized placement and event handling tips
-  - maya-connect - allows to upload the monitoring data to maya-cloud for further storage access pattern analysis
+  - Maya-connect - allows to upload the monitoring data to maya-cloud for further storage access pattern analysis
 - Node Services, provides OpenEBS specific storage intelligence running along-side kubelet like:
   - maya-agent - includes storage management functionality